vkbo/novelWriter/docs/source/tech_technical.rst

 Main Project File
 -----------------

-The project itself requires a dedicated folder for storing its files, where novelWriter will create its own "file system" where the folder and file hierarchy is described in a project XML file.
+The project itself requires a dedicated folder for storing its files where novelWriter will create its own "file system" where the folder and file hierarchy is described in a project XML file.
 This is the main project file in the project's root folder with the name ``nwProject.nwx``.
 This file also contains all the meta data required for the project, and a number of related project settings.

-If this file is lost or corrupted, the structure of the project is lost.
+If this file is lost or corrupted, the structure of the project is lost, although not the text itself.
 It is important to keep this file backed up, either through the built-in backup tool, or your own backup solution.

 .. tip::
    The novelWriter project folder is structured so that it can easily be added to a version control